andrivet/python-asn1/docs/usage.rst

 The column **default** is relevant for encoding only.
 Because ASN.1 has more data types than Python, the situation arises that one Python type corresponds to multiple ASN.1 types.
-In this sitution the to be encoded ASN.1 type cannot be determined from the Python type.
+In this situation the encoded ASN.1 type cannot be determined from the Python type.
 The solution implemented in Python-ASN1 is that the most frequently used type will be the implicit default, and if another type is desired than that must be specified